primaryobjects/strips/strips/Readme.md

 Methods
 -------

-#### load(domainPath, problemPath, callback)
+#### load(domainPath, problemPath, callback, isCode)

-Loads a domain and problem PDDL file and returns a domain and problem object in the callback.
+Loads a domain and problem in PDDL and returns a domain and problem object in the callback.
+By default, domainPath and problemPath are expected to be file paths, containing PDDL code.
+To load from strings instead (if you've already loaded the contents of a file), set domainPath and problemPath to the raw PDDL strings and isCode = true.

 #### solve(domain, problem, isDepthFirstSearch = true, maxSolutions = 1, cost = null)